 Consists of activities designed to increase awareness and to influence favourably attitudes and knowledge relating to the improvement of health on both a personal and on a community basis.

 Health protection

-Consists of policies and activities based on legislative or other means designed to promote healthier environments, within which healthy choices are easier to make.
+Consists of policies and activities based on legislative or on other means seeking to promote healthier environments, within which healthy choices are easier to make.

 Disease prevention

 This includes all measures taken to prevent diseases or injuries.